 - 1. Description of the Issue (10%)

 - 2. Project Design and Implementation (45%)

 - 3. Capabilities and Competencies (25%)

-- 4. Plan for Collecting the Data Required for This Solicitation's Performance Measures (10%) - 5.
-Budget (10%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
-Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.3 Cost sharing will be considered.
+- 4. Plan for Collecting the Data Required for This Solicitation's Performance Measures (10%)

+- 5. Budget (10%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+Budget narratives must demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
+Budget narratives must demonstrate cost effectiveness in relation to potential alternatives and the goals of